computational-linguistics-class/computational-linguistics-class.github.io/assignment4.md

 While experimenting, write out clusters for the dev input to `dev_output_features.txt` and use the `evaluate.py` script to compare against the provided `dev_output.txt`.

 Implementing the baseline will score you a B, but why not try and see if you can do better?
-You might try experimenting with different features, for example (the first two will require rebuilding the cooccurrence matrix, but you are experts at that by now):
+You might try experimenting with different features, for example:

 * What if you reduce or increase `D` in the baseline implementation?
 * Does it help to change the window `W` used to extract contexts?